TPCD/LifelongReID/README.md

 If you want to use fp16, please follow https://github.com/NVIDIA/apex to install apex, which is just a optional pakage.

-The folloing codes work in our enviroment, but it could not work on other enviroment.
+The following codes work in our enviroment, but it could not work on other enviroment.

 git clone https://github.com/NVIDIA/apex